 Medical detox programs can ease the withdrawal symptoms from substances that have painful side effects when you stop using them.
 You need medical detox if you have tried quitting only to find the withdrawal symptoms too painful to bear.
-At Serenity House Detox Florida in West Palm Beach, we can help you safely detoxify your body with the help of certain medications.
+At Serenity House Detox & Recovery Florida in Jupiter, we can help you safely detoxify your body with the help of certain medications.
 Call our detox center today at 866.294.5306 to learn more about our treatment options.

 What Is Medical Detox?

 Medical detox refers to the process of getting all the drugs and alcohol out of your body while taking approved medications under the supervision of our clinical staff.
 Physicians, nurse practitioners, physicians assistants, or other qualified medical professionals deliver the medicine.

 For clients who participate in residential or inpatient detox programs, a large percentage takes advantage of medical detox to alleviate withdrawal symptoms.
 This treatment enables you to concentrate on your personalized plan and begin to rebuild your body with our holistic therapies, including nutrition therapy, physical fitness, and meditation.

 Addiction is a chronic condition.
 If you believe you have become physically dependent on alcohol or drugs, you may be a good candidate for medical detox.

 Signs that you may benefit from our detox programs include the following:

 - You take large amounts of addictive substances.